pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LivePersona.md

 | upn |string | yes | User UPN |
 | disableHover | bollean | no | If info should not appear on hover |
 | template | string | JSX.ELement | yes | The content to wrap with persona info |

-## Considerations

-The LivePersona Card uses an internal SharePoint Component and it can be changed in the future.
-Use at your own risk and be conscious that it's behaviour can be changed